containers/quadlet/docs/ContainerSetup.md

 Due to the above 0-to-0 mapping, the recommended approach is to construct container images that run as a standardized *non-root* user, and specify that user with `User=that_uid`.
-If needed you can then you can allocate the real uid dynamic on the host and specify it using `HostUser`.
+If needed you can then allocate the real uid dynamic on the host and specify it using
+`HostUser`.
 It is possible to specify a root User, but this will cause a larger remapping layer so it is not recommended.
 If a particular permission is required, instead use `AddCapabiltity`.